jugshaurya/showcase/mdx-blogs/stl.md

   - empty() => O(1)
   - lower_bound() => logn
   - upper_bound() => logn
 - `Always sorted output` when print. can make `decreasing using map<int, string, greater<int> > m;`
 - `No Duplicates` are stored.
 - All begin() and end() access containers can use short for-loop(`for (auto &x: map_name)`) for printing, x is a pair.
-- as well as using for loop with iterators.
+- as well as for loop with iterators.
 - Application same as set.
   - Sorted Stream of data with key value pairs

+## unordered_set

-## unordered_set inside #include<unordered_set>
+- inside #include<unordered_set>
 - uses Hashing as the data structure.
-- no ordering here
+- no ordering here.
-- for loop gives unpredicted output
+- for loop gives unpredicted output.
 - insert()
 - find()
 - count()